 Some kinds of self-awareness require that the child can notice, and make inferences from, aspects of its own behaviour observed during performance (e.g. noticing that a small change can have a big effect when pushing a block near the edge of a surface).
 Other kinds of self-awareness require that its information-processing architecture has a component that can observe what is going on in various parts of the system while those things are going on (what I have elsewhere referred to as 'meta-management', following Luc Beaudoin -- also one of the kinds of 'reflection' discussed by Minsky in The Emotion Machine).

 Having various orthogonal competences affects how the child experiences the world (e.g. what it can notice), but that does not mean that the child experiences the underlying causes of how it experiences the world.

 Human children, like many other animals have some innate predispositions to act as if they know what causes what and also the ability to learn things about what causes what.
 But that assumes that 'causes' is a well defined concept, whereas there is a long and deep history of discussion and controversy about what it is and how it works.
 To a first approximation there are two views of causation

 All animals capable of any sort of learning or adaptation that involves generalisation from examples are capable of acquiring information of the first kind (Humean causation).
-A small subset of animals, including humans, seem to be capable of grasping and making use of Kantian causation.
-I've tried to elaborate on this in this PDF presentation (COSY-PR-0506)
+Members of a relatively small subset of species, including humans, squirrels, elephants, some nest-building birds, cetaceans, and octopuses, seem to be capable of grasping and making use of Kantian causation.

 - Humean: 'A caused B' means that A and B are instances of classes for which there are reliable (but probabilistic) correlations, allowing occurrences of the type of A to be used to predict occurrences of the type of B (subject to certain conditions holding).
 The most sophisticated versions of this deal in networks of conditional probabilities in 'Bayesian nets', as expounded, for instance, in the work of Judea Pearl.